invertase/globe/templates/notes_app_shelf/TEMPLATE.md

 #### Setup Local Variables

-- Run this command with the `PATH` to the service account file.
+- Run this command with the path to the service account file.

   ```shell
   export GOOGLE_APPLICATION_CREDENTIALS=$(cat <path-to-service-account-file>.json)